What is IBS

 - IgG food intolerance tests

 IBS TreatmentThere are a large number of treatments available to manage IBS symptoms.
 These treatments will not cure IBS, they simply help relieve the symptoms of IBS.
 Some of these treatments are well supported by scientific evidence, and others are not.
 Working with your doctor or dietitian will help you to identify a treatment that is best suited to your main symptoms and the underlying cause of these symptoms.
 You may need to try several different treatments before you find one that suits your lifestyle and improves your symptoms.
 But remember, when trying different treatments, try only one at a time.
 This will give you the clearest picture about which treatments are working, and which are not.

 You may be advised to begin by trying non-drug therapies.
 These are generally better at improving a range of symptoms, whereas drug therapies tend to target specific symptoms.
 An advantage of non-drug therapies is that they can often be used long-term, without ongoing costs, with few risks, and sometimes, with minimal health professional input.

-Below is a list of therapies sometimes used to manage symptoms of IBS.Diet Therapies, for example:
+Below is a list of therapies sometimes used to manage symptoms of IBS:

 - Gluten free diet

 - Modifying fibre intake – via dietary changes or supplements

 - Fat restricted diet